zopefoundation/z3c.table/src/z3c/table/README.txt

     </tbody>
   </table>

-The table implementation is also able to get the sort criteria given from a request.
+The table implementation is also able to get the sorting criteria given from a request.
 Let's setup such a request:

   >>> sorterRequest = TestRequest(form={'table-sortOn': 'table-number-1',
   ...                                   'table-sortOrder':'descending'})

 and another time, update and render.
-As you can see the new table get sorted by the second column and ordered in reverse order:
+As you can see the new table gets sorted by the second column and ordered in reverse order:

   >>> requestSortedTable = SortingTable(container, sorterRequest)